The best country Christmas cards for sporting festive cheer - The Field

 World Horse Welfare

-This festive design of the Cavalry Blacks is one of five Christmas cards available from World Horse Welfare this year.
-Cards come in packs of 10, and all proceeds will go towards the charity’s work supporting horses in need in the UK and around the world.
+This festive, tartan design is one of several Christmas cards available from World Horse Welfare this year.
+Cards come in packs of 10, and proceeds will go towards the charity’s work supporting horses in need in the UK and around the world.

 Price: £3.95 for a pack of 10 cards